abutheone/NVA/Chapter 4.md

 A SYN scan never completes the TCP handshake (sends SYN, receives SYN/ACK, then sends RST instead of ACK), leaving no full connection log.
 A Connect scan completes the handshake, leaving entries in application logs.

 ---

-Let me know if you’d like deeper dives into specific scans or tools!